EncoreTechnologies/blog/content/blog/2020/05/citrix-policy-migration.md

     ![merge_conflict_compare](/img/2020/05/merge_conflict_compare.png)

 4. Note the priority on the same policy is different between the user and computer policies.
 The user policy priority is 4, and the computer is 1.
 We need to adjust one of these so that it matches the other.
 In this case I want the priority to be 4.
-Since ware already in the computer directory, we can change to the “HCG Best Practices" policy and execute the following commands
+Since ware already in the computer directory, we can change to the “Random-Citrix-Policy" policy and execute the following commands
-    * `cd ".\HCG Best Practices"`
+    * `cd ".\Random-Citrix-Policy"`
-    * If you wish to switch to the user policy run: `cd "..\user\HCG Best Practices"`
+    * If you wish to switch to the user policy run: `cd "..\user\Random-Citrix-Policy"`
     * Then run `Set-ItemProperty . -Name Priority -value 4`.
 Replace the '-value' property with the priority value that is appropriate to your environment.

 5. Refresh the policy view in Citrix Studio.
 If you see your policies you are done with this step.
 Otherwise you may need to repeat this process for the next policy mentioned in the error message.